There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them.

 Permission Granted | Notice Given

 The world didn’t give you permission to be here—but you didn’t ask for permission, either.
 Some of us are still asking for permission when we should just be giving the world notice.
 Notice that we are at a crossroads of a whole new chapter for humanity.
 A marker in history where the opportunity exists to come together and reimagine how to to build a better future.
 An opportunity to be a part of creating a brighter future for those who follow, where the connected human experience is well-balanced between the best of humanity combined with the power of technology and science to transform how we live for the better.
-It’s time for the word, deed, and spirit behind 360° nation.

 It’s Time for More